 At Mount Milligan, a key responsibility of the Community Sustainability Committee (CSC) is to allocate funding provided through the Mount Milligan Community Project Fund.
 The fund provides one-time grants of up to C$10,000 to support local community-based organizations working to build capacity in one or more of the following priority areas: education and training, health, environment, community (including economic development) and literacy.
 Mount Milligan’s CSC meetings are documented, and minutes are publicly available here.

-Four-Year Summary of Global Community Investments and Donations (USD)1
+Five-Year Summary of Global Community Investments and Donations (USD)1

 Mount Milligan also enters into strategic partnerships that contribute multi-year funding to local education and environmental initiatives.
 In 2018, Mount Milligan committed to three years of funding totalling C$45,000 to support a joint initiative between the local school district and the University of Northern British Columbia.
 The initiative will lead to the creation of an interactive, geospatial watershed portal and a series of co-learning activities for students, educators, and researchers, including more than 10 participating Indigenous groups.
 Mount Milligan also awards over C$15,000 in academic bursaries to local high school graduates each year.